julelang/manual/src/common-concepts/slices.md

 ```

 ## Passing Slices to Variadic Parameter
 We know that `...` is used for Variadic parameters.
-We also know that each variadic parameter is actually an slices.
+We also know that each variadic parameter is actually a slice.
 So can we pass an slice to a variadic parameter?
 Yes.
 Again, the `...` operator is used for this.

 For example: